chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/conclusion.md

 ## Who made the Intro to Storybook tutorial?

 This tutorial was contributed by [Daniel Williams](https://github.com/dannyhw) in collaboration with the [Chromatic](https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook) team.
-The tutorial was inspired by Chromatic’s popular [GraphQL + React tutorial series](https://www.chromatic.com/blog/graphql-react-tutorial-part-1-6).
+The tutorial was inspired by the [React tutorial](https://storybook.js.org/tutorials/intro-to-storybook/react/en/get-started/).

 Want more tutorials and articles like this?
 Sign up to the Storybook mailing list.